mic-e/pymv/README.md

 Use `-i` to ignore case, `--depth` to limit the serach depth, and `--preserve-emptied` to prevent deletion of emptied directories.

 Use `--help`, or the source code, for details.

+Your feedback is always welcome on irc.freenode.net/#sfttech, as are your pull requests.